H. Irving Grousbeck - Managing Partner

 H. Irving Grousbeck is a Managing Partner of the Boston Celtics as well as an Executive Committee Member.

 Mr. Grousbeck is a graduate of Amherst College and the Harvard Business School.
-He was awarded an honorary Doctor of Humane Letters degree by Amherst College in 2000.
-He serves on a number of private company boards and was formerly a Trustee of Children's Hospital Boston, Newton-Wellesley Hospital, New England Eye Bank, the Hewlett Foundation, and the Massachusetts Board of Higher Education.
+He was awarded an honorary Doctor of Humane Letters degree by Amherst College in 2000, and by Menlo College in 2015.
+He serves on a number of private company boards and was formerly a Trustee of Children’s Hospital Boston, Newton-Wellesley Hospital, New England Eye Bank, the Hewlett Foundation, and the Massachusetts Board of Higher Education.